Emq17/Network-File-Shares-And-Permissions/README.md

 <h2>Attempting to Access File Shares as a Normal User</h2>

-- Return to Client-1's remote desktop connection
+- Return to your Client-1's user of choice (dox.kena) remote desktop connection
 - Open `File Explorer`
 - Type "\\\dc-1" into Search Bar up top